dananau/GTPyhop/README.md

   - A version of the Run-Lazy-Lookahead algorithm described in [*Automated Planning and Acting*](http://www.laas.fr/planning).
 The above test problems include demonstrations of integrated planning and acting using Run-Lazy-Lookahead and GTPyhop.

-  - The [additional information](additional_information.md) mentioned earlier.
+  - The [additional information](additional_information.md) document mentioned earlier.
 It includes some details about states, actions, and methods, a discussion of backward-compatibility with Pyhop, and comparisons to other planners.

 ### Related work